Winning by Outlasting

 Brokering the Replacement of Ukraine’s Equipment Losses

 Despite significant losses, Ukraine’s land and air forces have prevented Russia obtaining air superiority.
-The Russian air force’s unexpected failure to destroy Ukraine’s surface-to-air missile capability or its MiG-29 and Su-27 fighter force has impeded Russian’s close air support and ability to target Ukraine transportation infrastructure.
+The Russian air force’s unexpected failure to destroy Ukraine’s surface-to-air missile capability or its MiG-29 and Su-27 fighter force has impeded Russia’s close air support and ability to target Ukraine transportation infrastructure.
 This has allowed Ukrainian forces to hamper Russia’s ground offensives by moving troops and supplies around the country and stopping Russia from establishing air bridges to resupply its ground forces.15

 Russia can replace its losses by transferring planes and surface-to-air missiles (SAM) from other areas, but Ukraine cannot organically replace its lost equipment.
 Based on previous examples such as the 1973 Arab-Israeli War, Ukraine is likely losing trained operators and pilots more slowly than it is equipment.
 In 1973, Israel, Egypt, and Syria all ran out of usable aircraft despite still having robust pools of pilots.
-Emergency deliveries of fighters from American and Warsaw Pact stocks keep their air forces operational until the end of the war.
+Emergency deliveries of fighters from American and Warsaw Pact stocks kept their air forces operational until the end of the war.
 For Israel, that meant relying on American-made aircraft that its pilots had trained in before the war.
 The United States transferred approximately one hundred F-4 Phantom fighter-bombers and another thirty-two A-4 Skyhawk attack aircraft (all the A-4s and 40 F-4s arrived before the cease-fire), which enabled the Israel Defense Forces to maintain full air-support operations despite suffering heavy losses.16

-The United States has a vast inventory of air and land equipment, but unlike Israeli personnel in 1973, Ukrainian soldiers and pilots are not trained to use American aircraft and heavy weapons systems; the Ukrainian air force needs Mig-29s, Su-27s, Su-24s, and Su-25s.17 The Ukrainian army needs replacement weapons systems and munitions that the United States and its western European allies neither build nor operate.
+The United States has a vast inventory of air and land equipment, but unlike Israeli personnel in 1973, Ukrainian soldiers and pilots are not trained to use American aircraft and heavy weapons systems; the Ukrainian air force needs MiG-29s, Su-27s, Su-24s, and Su-25s.17 The Ukrainian army needs replacement weapons systems and munitions that the United States and its western European allies neither build nor operate.
 There are, however, ways for the United States to obtain what Ukraine needs.

 In World War II, the United States was the arsenal of democracy that provided weapons and munitions to its allies, but Ukraine needs the United States to become the middleman of democracy that scours the globe for replacement MiG-29s; spare parts for Hind attack helicopters; and replacement missiles, radars, and launchers for Ukraine’s S-300 SAMs.
 Several eastern European NATO members have compatible weapons and munitions, and some have shown a willingness to transfer them to Ukraine.
 Slovakia has pledged to provide S-300 systems from its inventories, but Russia has threatened to target any attempt to transfer the systems.
 The United States should firmly support suppliers, including by backfilling the lost defense capabilities and providing interim defense by deploying U.S. personnel and until replacement systems are operational.18

 If U.S. leaders believe it is too dangerous for NATO to openly supply major weapons systems and munitions, the United States could work with states outside of NATO that have compatible weapons to encourage them to transfer their systems to Ukraine.
 The United States could accomplish this through a multitude of techniques.
 The U.S. government can bankroll Ukraine’s buying the weapons directly from foreign suppliers, it can purchase the weapons and then provide them to Ukraine, or it orchestrate barter deals, providing replacement weapons on favorable terms in exchange for states supplying their own ex-Soviet/Russian weapons to Ukraine.
 Many of the weapons Ukraine needs, including SAM systems and MiG-29s, can be broken down and carried in C-5, C-17, or IL-76 aircraft, allowing them to be move quickly to Ukraine.
 Between Soviet-era and Russian post-Cold War sales, many countries operate systems identical or similar to Ukraine’s existing equipment.
-Even after excluding states the United States might be loath to deal with, Poland, Bulgaria, Slovakia, Peru, Chad, Malaysia, Indonesia, Algeria, and Angola operate MiG 29s and/or Su-25s.
-Su-27s are rarer, but Angola, Eretria, and Indonesia have Su-27s.19 Russian tanks and artillery are ubiquitous, and even SAM systems are widespread.
+Even after excluding states the United States might be loath to deal with, Poland, Bulgaria, Slovakia, Peru, Chad, Malaysia, Indonesia, Algeria, and Angola operate MiG-29s and/or Su-25s.
+Su-27s are rarer, but Angola, Eritrea, and Indonesia have Su-27s.19 Russian tanks and artillery are ubiquitous, and even SAM systems are widespread.
 Algeria, Armenia, Bulgaria, Azerbaijan, Greece, and Slovakia operate either the same model of S-300 SAMs the Ukrainians possess or potentially superior versions that, critically, are later evolutions of the S-300 PS systems the Ukrainians use.